slcs-jsc/jurassic/README.md

 information, optional tools, and version details are collected in the [dependencies file](https://github.com/slcs-jsc/jurassic/blob/HEAD/DEPENDENCIES.md).

-**3. Compile JURASSIC**

-For the default bundled-library build, no changes to the `Makefile` are usually required:

-    cd [jurassic_directory]/src
-    make [-j]

-Run the regression test suite to verify the installation:

-    make check

-This uses the include and library paths prepared in `libs/build/`.

-**4. Optional: adjust the Makefile for non-default setups**
+**3. Optional: adjust the Makefile for non-default setups**

 Navigate to the source directory and adjust the `Makefile` as needed:

     cd [jurassic_directory]/src
-    emacs Makefile
+    edit Makefile

 Pay special attention to the following settings: